nathanlane/nathanlane.github.io/_posts/2016-02-14-asianvietnamstateformation.md

 </small>

-Many thanks to the helpful discussion and input for the Vietnamese Studies Group listserv.
+Many thanks to the helpful discussion and input for the Vietnamese Studies Group listserv and my co-authors.